mmphego/mmphego.github.io/_posts/2019-04-14-how-i-published-my-python-package-to-pypi-easily.md

 <script src="http://gist-it.appspot.com/https://github.com/mmphego/medium-to-speech/blob/master/setup.py"></script>

 Most of the options are self-explanatory, you can just copy the content of `setup.py` above and modify it to your needs.
-Don't forget to list all dependencies of your package in `install_requires` list, so that this requirements can be installed automatically while your package is being installed.
+Don't forget to list all dependencies of your package in `install_requires` list, so that this requirement can be installed automatically while your package is being installed.

 #### The scripts directory